syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endhighlight %}
 {% endtabs %}

-#### Add deleted occurrence to recurrence pattern dynamically/Remove Exception Dates from recurrence pattern dynamically.
+#### Add deleted occurrence to recurrence pattern dynamically or remove exception dates from recurrence pattern dynamically
-You can also add the deleted occurrence to recurrence pattern appointment by removing exception date from Recurrence Exception dates collection.
+You can also add the deleted occurrence to the recurrence pattern appointment by removing exception date from the `RecurrenceExceptionDates` custom property collection.

 {% tabs %}
 {% highlight c# %}